otenkigirlexe/Yuigaoka_6th_hiyoko_schedule/README.md

 <p>Only I need to know.</p>
 <p>I mean, don't look at it too much lol.</p>

+### Fees and transportation costs.

+<p>The itinerary should start from Yokohama station for each performance and go to each venue.</p>
+<p>Additional information such as serial numbers, serial fees, etc., if any, should be written in the remarks column.</p>

 ### Contact📧
 Contact us here : <a href="https://www.x.com/otenkigirl_exe">X (Formerly known as Twitter)</a>